 - Fold the wrapper in half to form a triangle.
 Carefully press and seal the edges firmly together around the fillings.
 Press out any air trapped between wrapper and filling.

-- Set aside on a tray until ready to cook.
+- Place on a tray until ready to cook.

 For cooking the wontons:

-- Heat up a large pot half filled with water and bring to a boil.
+- Heat up a large stock pot half filled with water and bring to a boil.

 - Cook the wontons in the boiling water on medium heat for 3 to 5 minutes or until wontons are just soft and float to the top of the water.